HuyinCP/HuyinCP/README.md

 ### 👋 Welcome to My GitHub Page!

 Hi, I'm **Quang Huy** – an aspiring AI engineer.
+I'm a student studying at the Ho Chi Minh University of Technology and Education.
 I’m passionate about:
 - 🧠 Machine Learning
 - 👁️‍🗨️ Computer Vision
 - 🕹️ Reinforcement Learning

-Currently I'm a second-year student studying at the Ho Chi Minh University of Technology and Education
 ---

 ## 📫 Contact me: